ring9834/Kubenetes_Autoscaling/README.md

 ```
 You should see the Nginx welcome page HTML.

-## Intermediate: Expose the Pod with a Service
+## Intermediate: Scale with a Deployment
 A Deployment manages multiple Pod replicas, ensuring scalability and self-healing.
 Example: Replace the single Pod with a Deployment running 3 Nginx replicas.